k3ssen/EntityGeneratorBundle/README.md

 or replacing a service.

 ## Attributes configuration
 Some questions may get annoying real quick.
-For instance, if you always use a standard $id property for all your entities, then getting asked if a property is an id is quite useless.
+For instance, if you always use the standard $id property for all your entities, then getting asked if a property is an id is quite useless.
 Below is an example of how to disable questions for several attributes.